brunswick

 This engraving is in the public domain.

 The palace of the Duke of Brunswick was damaged during World War II and finally sadly demolished in 1960.
 Today the place is occupied by the Schlosspark (Palace Park).
 In July 2003 the city council of Brunswick passed a resolution to construct an Early Childhood Education Centre in the Schlosspark.
-The building is to have a façade like the old Brunswick Palace (Braunschweiger Schloss), re-using some original material stored after the demolition.
+The building was to have a façade like the old Brunswick Palace (Braunschweiger Schloss), re-using some original material stored after the demolition.
 By September 2006 the reconstruction was in an advanced state.

 In the Middle Ages the town consisted of several quarters, each with its own local government (Altstadt, Hagen, Altewick, Neustadt and Sack).
-In 1689/90, after Brunswick finally got its central government, the former Rathaus ("town hall") and Gewandhaus ("cloth hall") of the Hagen quarter were converted into a theatre by Landbaumeister Johann Balthasar Lauterbach.
-It was in this theatre that Berlioz gave his Brunswick concerts on 9 March 1843, 24 April 1846, 22 and 25 October 1853 and 8 April 1854.
+In 1689/90, after Brunswick finally got its central government, the former Rathaus (‘town hall’) and Gewandhaus (‘cloth hall’) of the Hagen quarter were converted into a theatre by Landbaumeister Johann Balthasar Lauterbach.
+It was in this theatre that Berlioz gave his Brunswick concerts on 9 March 1843, 24 April 1846, 22 and 25 October 1853, and 8 April 1854.
 The theatre closed in 1861, when it was replaced by the new Staatstheater.
 It was subsequently demolished.
 The photo shows today’s Hagenmarkt; the theatre was located at the spot where nowadays cars and tramways circulate (foreground).

 The new Staatstheater, built in 1859-61 by architects Carl Wolf and Heinrich Ahlburg, replaced the old court theatre at the Hagenmarkt.
 It was restored in 1945-48, after damage in World War II.
 Berlioz never knew this building, as his last visit to Brunswick took place in 1854.

-© 2005-2008 (unless otherwise stated) Michel Austin and Monir Tayeb for text; Pepijn van Doesburg for photos.
+© (unless otherwise stated) Michel Austin and Monir Tayeb for text; Pepijn van Doesburg for photos.